neonwatty/kamal-quake/README.md

 Once a multiplayer game is started every new player will be directed to it automatically.

 If this does not happen press escape to access the game menu.
 Navigate to multiplayer games, and choose the game you wish to join.

+## Remaining challenges

+- **Proper secure socket wss setup**: at present this limits play to single player.
+The fork of quakejs used under the hoo details secure setup in the section titled [Running Secure Servers (Content, Dedicated, and Web) Quick-Start](https://github.com/begleysm/quakejs?tab=readme-ov-file#baseq3-server-step-by-step), perhaps there is a clue there on how to proceed.